nickoenig37/ORB-SLAM3-ROS2-MONO-Docker/README.md

   - Take the values this calibration gave you and make the corresponding changes to the format of an existing file.
 If you don't understand the format value differences between files, I recommend giving both of them to GPT and asking it to write your values to the correct file format.
   - For calibrating your camera in gazebo I recommend following this link: `https://medium.com/@arshad.mehmood/camera-calibration-in-gazebo-ros2-6bed2620a652`

-### Potential issues you may face

-The simulation and the wrapper both have their ```ROS_DOMAIN_ID``` set to 55 so they are meant to work out of the box.
-However, you may face issues if this environment variable is not set properly.
-Before you start the wrapper, run ```ros2 topic list``` and make sure the topics namespaced with ```scout_2``` are visible inside the ORB-SLAM3 container provided the simulation is running along the side.

 ## ROS Parameter descriptions

 | Parameter Name          | Default Value | Description                                                                 |